R-Suresh/Adversarial-Attacks-on-Image-Classifiers/README.md

 | CIFAR-10 *(black-box)*           | Secret Model         | -              | 86.60%                  | **86.33%** |
 | HighResolution *(semi white-box)*| Inception v3         | **0%**         | 70%                     | 70%        |

-*Note 1 : I haven't implemented the distillation techniques for the black-box attacks and I believe that this is a big part of the reason for the performance difference between the original paper and my implementation.*
+*Note 1 : We haven't implemented the distillation techniques for the black-box attacks and we believe that this is a big part of the reason for the performance difference between the original paper and my implementation.*

 *Note 2: The score of Inception v3 on pristine data was ~95%.*

-*Note 3: My guess for the scores for HighResolution being suboptimal is that the authors of the AdvGAN paper either trained the AdvGAN also on data from ImageNet or they trained the target Inception v3 model from scratch only on the NIPS 2017
+*Note 3: Our guess for the scores for HighResolution being suboptimal is that the authors of the AdvGAN paper either trained the AdvGAN also on data from ImageNet or they trained the target Inception v3 model from scratch only on the NIPS 2017
-Adversarial Learning challenges dataset; I plan to work on that in the future.*
+Adversarial Learning challenges dataset; we plan to work on that in the future.*

 ![mnist](https://github.com/GiorgosKarantonis/Adversarial-Attacks/blob/master/img/mnist.png)